spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 *   Nodes reverted to lower cost: If one or more nodes have been reverted to lower cost, the number of reverted nodes appears.
 Click to view the number of nodes reverted to lower cost in the selected time range in the Revert to Lower Cost window.
 View the types and costs of the nodes, etc).

-*   Avg. percentage hourly cost saved: Avg. percentage cost reduction from reverting to the new VM type [SUM (% hourly cost saved)].
+*   Avg. percentage hourly cost saved: Avg. percentage cost reduction from reverting to the new VM type [[SUM(old hourly cost) - SUM (new hourly cost)]/[SUM(old hourly cost)] * 100].

-     * Pie chart - Virtual Node Group percentage breakdown for nodes.
+     * Pie chart - Virtual Node Group percentage breakdown.

-    List showing replacement information: an entry for each reverted node is listed with these details:
+    List showing replacement information: an entry for each reverted node pool is listed with these details:

-     * Node pools for the original and reverted nodes.
+     * Node pools of the scaled-down and scaled-up nodes.
-     * Number nodes in the old and new node pools.
+     * Number of scaled-down and scaled-up nodes.
-     * Hourly cost of the original and reverted nodes.
-Displays the total cost of all nodes in the same node pool: [nodes count * hourly cost].
+     * Hourly cost of the scaled-down and scaled-up nodes.
+Displays the total cost of all nodes in the same node pool: [nodes count * hourly price].
-     * Hourly cost saved as a percentage: Cost reduction from converting to the new VM type: [old hourly cost - SUM (new hourly cost) * 100].
+     * Hourly cost saved as a percentage: Cost reduction from converting to the new VM type: [old hourly cost - SUM (new hourly cost)]/(old hourly cost) * 100].
      * The Virtual Node Group's name (click the link for a listed VNG to display your custom VNG details).
      * Scale-down timestamp in format MM/DD/YYYY HH: MM: SS